 Have you tried different rehab facilities but never really got the help you needed?
 Maybe the problem wasn’t you but the fact that you didn’t have access to the right treatment model.
 Not everyone responds well to art therapy programs.
 For this reason, the innovative recovery program at Healing Springs Ranch offers multiple options.

-Examples might include equine therapy, Yoga, and similar programs.
-The combined focus on trauma resolution, dual diagnosis treatment, overall bodily and spiritual wellness and substance abuse counseling works well.
+The combined focus on trauma resolution, dual diagnosis treatment, overall bodily and spiritual wellness, and substance abuse counseling works well.
 It offers a range of opportunities for you to reflect and express yourself when more conventional treatment models were unsuccessful.
 It also provides a safe place for someone who might not be sure that “all this talking” is really worthwhile.

 If you’re currently struggling with a substance abuse problem and know that it’s time to get help, you now have an option.
 Why stay in the rut of drug dependence and suffer all the negative consequences addiction brings to your life?
 Why not find your way out today?
 A quick call to 866-656-8384 puts you in touch with the addiction counseling professionals at Healing Springs Ranch and on the road to recovery.